mit-pdos/sigmaos/cpython3.11/Doc/library/asyncio-task.rst

    Tasks/Futures to be cancelled.

    .. note::
-      A new alternative to create and run tasks concurrently and wait for their completion is :class:`asyncio.TaskGroup`. *TaskGroup* provides stronger safety guarantees than *gather* for scheduling a nesting of subtasks: if a task (or a subtask, a task scheduled by a task) raises an exception, *TaskGroup* will, while *gather* will not, cancel the remaining scheduled tasks).
+      A more modern way to create and run tasks concurrently and wait for their completion is :class:`asyncio.TaskGroup`.

    .. _asyncio_example_gather: